The averaging of non-local Hamiltonian structures in Whitham's method: The Whitham method and the ``regularity'' conditions.

 The property (III) means nothing but the fact that the shapes of the solutions of (\ref{phasesys}) are all different at different $\omega$ and $k$ in the space of the $2\pi$-periodic vector-functions of $\theta$ so that $\omega$ and $k$ can be reconstructed from them.
 It is easy to see that this requirement corresponds to the generic situation.
-We shall use the property (III) for our procedure of averaging of bracket (\ref{nonlocbr}).
+We will use here the property (III) in our procedure of averaging of bracket (\ref{nonlocbr}).

-We shall work with the full family of $2\pi$-periodic solutions of (\ref{phasesys}) the functions of which will also depend on the "slow" variables $X$ and $T$.
-To define this submanifold in the space of functions $\varphi (\theta,X,T)$ with the system of constraints like (\ref{phasesys}) we should extend the coordinates $U^{\nu}$ as the functionals of $\varphi (\theta)$ in the vicinity of our submanifold ${\cal M}$.
-This can be easily done (see ~\cite{engam}) by the following way:
+We will work with the full family of $2\pi$-periodic solutions of (\ref{phasesys}) which will also depend on the ``slow'' variables $X$ and $T$.
+To define the corresponding submanifold in the space of functions $\, \varphi (\theta,X,T)$ we should extend the coordinates $U^{\nu}$ as functionals of $\varphi (\theta)$ in the vicinity of our submanifold ${\cal M}$.
+This can be easily done (see \cite{engam}) in the following way:

 Let introduce $N$ different functionals

 such that their values ${\bar A}^{\nu}$ are functionally independent on the functions from the submanifold ${\cal M}$.
 Then we can express $U^{\nu} = U^{\nu}({\bar A})$ in terms of ${\bar A}^{\nu}$ on ${\cal M}$ and after that extend them as the functionals $U^{\nu}(A)$ on the space of $2\pi$-periodic with respect to each $\theta^{\alpha}$ functions.